OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/log-viewer.md

 **Class/Package Name:** The name of the package or class for which logs need to be monitored.
 To monitor the logs within the 'com.opshub', package 'com.opshub' should be entered here.

 **Log Level:** Represents the logging level which determines the amount of information recorded in the log files.
-By default, only Error logged in {{SITENAME}} are logged in logs.
+By default, only Error logged in <code class="expression">space.vars.SITENAME</code> are logged in logs.
 The coverage of information increases in ascending order from logging level 1 to 6.

 1-FATAL, 2-ERROR, 3-WARN, 4-INFO, 5-DEBUG, 6-TRACE